laurencelundblade/QCBOR/doc/Building.md

 | -DBUILD_QCBOR_WARN=ON  | Compiler warnings are off by default; this turns on the warnins used in QCBOR continuous integration.
 | -DBUILD_QCBOR_TEST=APP | Builds the tests as an executable.
 Tests are off by default.
 | -DBUILD_QCBOR_TEST=LIB | Builds the tests as a library.
 | -DQCBOR_DISABLE_XXX=ON | Disables feature XXX to reduce code size.
 See descriptions below.
+The name of the cmake option is the same as the #define.

 Building the QCBOR library: